coala/projects/_projects/roberta_external_source.md

 collaborating_projects:
   - coala
   - openroberta
-desc: "Create a loader for projects from remote data sources that can be used from the coala web page in order to provide one click linting for online projects. "
+desc: "Create a loader for projects from remote data sources that can be used
+       from the coala web page in order to provide one click linting for online projects."
 difficulty: high
 status: disabled
 initiatives: